 I made no promises; this is probably the most difficult condition facing the chiropractor.
 Deep upper back pain due to a pinched dorsal scapular nerve, also weakness, pain and tingling in the arm is a great challenge.

 Nevertheless, to be totally pessimistic also means that one is likely to have lost the battle before the first shot was fired.
 I was guardedly optimistic.
-There was also doubt about the diagnosis: a problem in the inter scalene triangle causing nerve and arterial pressure, or arthritic spurs invading the foramena?
-Or both.
+There was also doubt about the diagnosis; was it a problem in the inter scalene triangle causing nerve and arterial pressure, or arthritic spurs invading the foramena, or both?

 He consulted me this evening for the seventh visit.
 He has minimal pain, the strength has returned completely to the triceps muscles, but there remains some weakness of opposition in the hand.
 Range of motion of the neck is normal, with no radiation to the arm, but some discomfort between the shoulder blades in the rhomboid muscles, supplied by the dorsal scapular nerve.
 Stirlings and upper limb tension test test were both negative.

-He feels 90 percent cured, and wanted to return to the gym, the original cause of the problem!
-No!
+He feels 90 percent cured, and wanted to return to the gym, the original cause of the problem.
+Alas, no, was my reaction.
 And to be very careful with looking up.

 All in all, we are both very pleased.
 The future?
 Neither of us are sure.